Shace/api/README.md

 If one or more conflicts appear during merge:
 - `git status` to show all conflicting files
 - `git mergetool` this will ask you for each conflict the action.
-If you want to merge both files, press enter and git will open default program for merge (meld is a good one).
+If you want to merge both files, press enter and git will open default program for merge (which is probably vi or emacs).
+To specify a tool, use `git mergetool -t <toolname>` (meld is a good one).

 If a file with only local modification (database configuration for example) is in conflict you can:
 - `git stash` to put modifications in a local "box" while merging.